nickbrandt/GitLab/doc/api/geo_nodes.md

 ## Edit a Geo node

-Updates an existing Geo secondary node.
-The primary node cannot be edited.
+Updates settings of an existing Geo node.

 _This can only be run against a primary Geo node._